 This post may contain affiliate links.
 If you click & make a purchase, I receive a small commission at no cost to you!
 For more information, read my full disclosure policy.

-76% of Americans live paycheck to paycheck.
-Almost 50% of American households that make $100,000-$149,000 a year (a large segment of the “middle class”) have less than $1,000 in their checking and savings accounts combined.
+It can be hard to save up an emergency fund when money already feels tight.
+Maybe you even feel like a real disaster or emergency is unlikely.
+That could be why Almost 50% of American households that make $100,000-$149,000 a year (a large segment of the “middle class”) have less than $1,000 in their checking and savings accounts combined.

 How much do I need?

 Most Americans can’t cover a $500 unexpected expense in cash.
 So while a fully funded emergency fund is typically three-to-six months of expenses, start small.
 Set a goal of saving $500, which can cover many of the sucker punches life may throw at us.
 Then work your way up to $1,000.